TiffanyObi/Pursuit-Core-iOS/README.md

 1. Loops

-This is going to be an amazing, rewarding, and awesome journey! im so excited to blesss my family!
+This is going to be an amazing, rewarding, and awesome journey! im so excited to blesss my family! it worked!! im so happy thhat im catching on !